newrelic/docs-website/src/data-dictionary/events/NrAiIssue/entity.names.md

   - NrAiIssue
 ---

-The name of the targeted entity, if available.
+The name of the targeted entity.